Alvotech Hosts Audio Call for Investors at 8:15 am EDT on April 3, 2024

-Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, announced today that it will host an audio call with a brief market update at 12:15 pm GMT / 08:15 am EDT.
+REYKJAVIK, Iceland, April 03, 2024 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, announced today that it will host an audio call with a market update at 12:15 pm GMT / 08:15 am EDT on April 3, 2024.
 Anil Okay, Chief Commercial Officer, will be providing the update.

 Information on how to access the webcast is posted on Alvotech’s investor website at https://investors.alvotech.com/events/event-details/market-update-2024-04-03.
 The webcast will be archived and available for replay for 90 days after the event.